 Although the New York Times article portrays Mr Boehner as a “small-town boy from rural Ohio”, he actually is from Reading, a suburb with a population of over 11,000 in metropolitan Cincinnati.
-Mr Boehner’s upbringing, as described in the article, is working class, not rural.
+Mr Boehner’s upbringing, as described in the article, is middle class, not rural.

 Lately the mainstream media has been focused on the re-emergence of the culture wars.
-I wonder if depicting a suburb as a small town is an attempt to fold “rural” and “small town” with the working class, especially since the culture wars increasingly are being waged between rural and urban districts.
+I wonder if depicting a suburb as a small town is an attempt to fold “rural” and “small town” with the middle class, especially since the culture wars increasingly are being waged between rural and urban districts.